 Although no lyrics are involved, I can’t resist talking about this classic case of copyright shenanigans 😉

 Maurice Ravel’s “Bolero” is one of classical music’s most amazing success stories.
 The 15-minute one-act piece was commissioned by the Russian ballerina Ida Rubinstein and first performed in 1928.
 The repeated theme and slow build has been called “an exercise in hypnotism”.
-Since that time, it has generated millions of euros first for Ravel and later for his descendants.
+Since that time, it has generated millions of euros first for Ravel and later for a series of people with practically no connection with him.

 The copyright bolero